bayeshack2016/bayeshack-salesforce_team/README.md

 ##Project Components:
 **1. Craigslist Job Scraper (iPython notebook):** code that scrapes today's job postings from Craigslist.
 We use Craigslist data as an example data set-- this is challenging/interesting becuase there is no API and CL mostly contains job postings for low/middle skill workers.
 Our model can be used to classify and strucutre job descriptions from any website.

-**2. ML Model (Scikit Learn):** machine learning model that takes a string of words and returns job recommnedations
+**2. ML Model (Scikit Learn):** machine learning model that takes a string of words and returns job recommendations.
+This model was developed by leveraging a vast amount of data from the DOL related to occupations/skills/tools/etc.

 **3. Web App (Heroku/Flask):** web application deployed on Heroku that deomstrates a use case of the engine.
 In this web app, a user can upload a resume or describes their experience/skills, and the app will recommend personalized occupations.
 In addtion, the app will map related, Craigslist job postings with posting links.
 <hr>